It’s well documented in keyword research circles that there are difficult-to-rank-for searches (ie. “weight loss”)

 Remember, it’s not just about getting traffic to your site.
 It’s equally as much about getting them to stay there once they arrive, reading and clicking around as much as possible.

-In all seriousness, we’re curious to get to know my audience better.
-If you’ve got 5-10 minutes to spare, I’d love to hear what you’re working on.
+In all seriousness, we’re curious to get to know our audience better.
+If you’ve got 5-10 minutes to spare, We’d love to hear what you’re working on.
 Send us an email and let us know what we can help you with.
 Don’t be shy.
 We’re friendly. 👋